By José Alberto Hermosillo

 Brazil, 2013

 Upon His Holiness’s arrival in the South American Country, on his pathway from the airport to the city, people in poverty and the army were on the streets.
 At a radio station, the Pope reached out to the masses.
 Then, at the favelas, he encountered the people in need inside their tiny houses.
 In clear Portuguese, he told them, “You’re not alone.”
-More importantly, he emphasizes creating a culture of solidarity.
+More importantly, he emphasizes the creation of a culture of solidarity.

 IN VIAGGIO: THE TRAVELS OF POPE FRANCIS, a Magnolia Pictures release. ©Archivo Vatican Media.
 Photo courtesy of Magnolia Pictures. |